 top of page

-WILDLIFE-FRIENDLY GARDEN, AUVERGNE, FRANCE
+WILDLIFE-FRIENDLY GARDEN, AUVERGNE

 Gravel was used to replace the lawn, with dense planting in the gravel, with plants selected for their hardiness to both drought and low winter temperatures.